 Through the years, Duff's has been known as Duff's Mercantile College, The Pioneer Business College In America, Iron City Commercial College, Duff's Iron City College, and Duff's Business Institute.

-Duff's Business Institute is nationally recognized as the oldest business school in the country.
+It is nationally recognized as the oldest business school in the country.

 The Institute was acquired by Rhodes Business Group, Inc. on October 17, 1996.
+In June of 2006 the name of the school was changed to Everest Institute.